 You have little option but socialize with either your family because it is such a small space, but also with other campers around the area you are.

 There is only so much you can do indoors even if you have state of the art technology in your RV.
 You will end up being out and about, enjoying the outdoors, taking in the fresh air and meeting new people.
 I don’t see disadvantages in any of it!

-The Cons of owning a motorhome
+The Cons of owning motorhome or camper

 1. RV cost of ownership